The 'Forgotten Olympians': Winners Even Without Medals

 The point is most of those 2,952 athletes will not be in the record books with gold, silver or bronze next to their names.
 It's almost like they're the forgotten Olympians.

 But if you cover an Olympics, you get to see many of the forgotten ones.
 Not only competing, but afterwards in what's called the mixed zone.
-It's an area between where the competition is held to where the athlete wants to ultimately go — a locker room, a quiet space away from reporters and fans.
+It's an area between where the competition is held and where the athlete ultimately wants to go — a locker room, a quiet space away from reporters and fans.

 The mixed zone is where those reporters live, waiting with cameras, notepads and recording iPhones to prod athletes with all kinds of questions.
 Athletes are required to pass through.
 They're not required to stop and talk.

-Note: A previous version of this story misspelled the names of Alexia Paganini and Sofia Goggia.